Gauge-Independent Emission Spectra and Quantum Correlations in the Ultrastrong Coupling Regime of Open System Cavity-QED: Further Details on the Numerical Calculations

 \subsection{Simulation Parameters}

 In our numerical simulations in the main text, a large initial basis size of 50 photon states was used.
 This ensures that the lowest dressed states, which have a significant chance to become populated, are correct, before computing the spectra in a truncated basis space.
 With 24 dressed states in the truncated space, we observe negligible excitation in the highest states and numerically converged results (i.e., additional dressed states make no change to our simulations and results).
-The eigenenergy simulation in Fig.~(1) of the main text was conducted with 200 photon states to ensure accurate numerical convergence.
+The eigenenergy simulation in Fig.~\ref{fig:evals}(a) of the main text was conducted with 200 photon states to ensure accurate numerical convergence.
 Longer times are required for simulations at higher $\eta$ and as such, the simulation time was between $150/g$ and $550/g$ throughout, with 20 time-steps in each period of the pseudo-steady-state oscillation.
 This was also carefully checked to be sufficient.
 Numerical calculations were performed using QuTiP under Python~\cite{johansson_qutip_2013}.

-Apart from the trivially computed interaction-picture spectra, numerical calculations of the spectra outside the rotating wave approximation require more care.
-Specifically, the $t$ integral in the spectra definition (Eq.~(4) of the main text) was completed over the last $\omega_{\rm L}$ time period so as to ignore turn-on dynamics, after ensuring that the system had reached its pseudo-steady-state (namely, after it evolves to a continuous oscillation dynamic with no change).
+With coherent excitation, numerical calculations of the spectra outside the rotating wave approximation require some care.
+Specifically, the $t$ integral in the spectrum definition (Eq.~\eqref{eqn:spec} of the main text) was completed over the last $\omega_{\rm L}$ time period so as to ignore turn-on dynamics, after ensuring that the system had reached its pseudo-steady-state (namely, after it evolves to a continuous oscillation dynamic with no change).
 Consequently, there is a potential issue with computing a Fourier transform of an oscillating function over a finite range.
 This is commonly done for computing USC spectra but is rarely discussed.
 Formally, the Fourier transform of a $\sin{\omega_0 t}$ function over a finite range $a$ is proportional to the difference of two $\sinc$ functions at $\pm \omega_0$, shown explicitly below,

 When extending this time sampling range to infinity, the Fourier transform tends towards the sum of two Dirac delta functions,

 This can have a significant effect on both the total and coherent spectrum, but in all our simulations the {\it incoherent spectrum} with coherent driving is unaffected, as it does decay to zero for large time delays, and performing the quantum regression theorem over only a single period is thus adequate for our case.
 For example, we have checked that we obtain the same result when integrating over ten periods.